ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/indexing.markdown

 `__directoryName:/documents AND __rfileName:gpj.*  AND __size_numeric:[1048576 TO *]`

-The easiest way to search for files from the code is to use [Client API](client-api/commands/files/search/search) methods.
+The easiest way to search for files from the code is to use Client API methods provided by [commands](client-api/commands/files/search/search) or [a session](client-api/session/querying/basics).

 Searching is also supported by studio, where you will find useful predefined search filters: